Propaganda in the Soviet Union: Propaganda of extermination

 Class hatred should be cultivated by an organic revulsion as far as the enemy is concerned.
 Enemies must be seen as inferior.
 I believe quite profoundly that the enemy is our inferior, and is a degenerate not only in the physical plane but also in the moral sense.

-According to The Black Book of Communism, an example of demonization of the enemy were speeches by state procurator Andrey Vyshinsky during Stalin's show trials.
-He said about the suspects:
+State prosecutor Andrey Vyshinsky frequently demonized "enemies" during Stalin's show trials:

 Shoot these rabid dogs.
 Death to this gang who hide their ferocious teeth, their eagle claws, from the people!
 Down with that vulture Trotsky, from whose mouth a bloody venom drips, putrefying the great ideals of Marxism!...
 Down with these abject animals!
 Let's put an end once and for all to these miserable hybrids of foxes and pigs, these stinking corpses!
 Let's exterminate the mad dogs of capitalism, who want to tear to pieces the flower of our new Soviet nation!
 Let's push the bestial hatred they bear our leaders back down their own throats!